blt-Tech-Dev/frontend-take-home-assignment/README.md

 This is a take home assignment for the role of Junior Full-Stack developer at a company.
 The assignment is to clone selected section the website [Thairath](https://www.thairath.co.th/home) using JavaScript or Typesript framework such as Nextjs or any other technology of your choice with assets provided in the `assets` folder.
-The website need to be able to handle data from backend when integrate.
 The website should be responsive and should be able to run on all devices and to deploy the website on a server with [vercel](https://vercel.com/).

 ## Description